omerbsezer/Fast-Kubernetes/Meshery/meshery-azure-resources-deployment.md

-# Deploy Azure resources with Meshery
+# LAB: Deploy Azure resources with Meshery

 Learn how to deploy and manage Azure resources through Kubernetes with Meshery, utilizing ASO operator to enhance cloud resource management